andyeske/How-to-CAD-Siemens-NX/README.md

 * Learning how to the through curves command.
 * Continuing to master previously explored tools, such as revolve, linear/circular patterns and plane creation.

-**Session Activity:** Using the tools learned on Session 4, we’ll design two objects, namely:
+**Session Activities:** Using the tools learned on Session 4, we’ll design two objects, namely:
 * A HEAD [Paddle Tennis](https://padelusa.com/cdn/shop/files/Head-Extreme_Motion_Padel_Racket_PadelUSA_store_1.webp?v=1711743078) racket.
 * A banana, in honor of the banana lounge (using various plane cuts, splines and lofts).